Shogun Warriors (comics): Creation

 Shogun Warriors was an early example of an American toy company importing Japanese toys for their domestic market, a pattern that would later be replicated by Transformers and Power Rangers, among others.
 Mattel licensed the toys from Popy, who were experiencing large success in Japan with die-cast representations of characters and vehicles from television shows – particularly super robot anime and live-action Sentai.
 The Shogun Warriors toyline was made up of over a dozen figures drawn from various series, so in order to promote them Mattel approached Marvel to produce an all-new comic tie-in, impressed by the publisher's success with Godzilla, King of the Monsters.
-Only three figures would be featured in the comic: Raydeen (originally from Brave Raideen); Dangard Ace (from Wakusei Robo Danguard Ace) and Combatra (from Chōdenji Robo Combattler V, the latter the most lavish toy in the line).
+Only three figures would be featured in the comic: Raydeen (originally from Brave Raideen); Dangard Ace (from Wakusei Robo Danguard Ace) and Combatra (from Chōdenji Robo Combattler V).

-Development and Licensing
+Development and licensing

 The Shogun Warriors comic series emerged from a broader Marvel-Toei partnership negotiated by Gene Pelc, Marvel's representative in Japan.
 Under a three-year licensing agreement between Marvel and Toei that began in 1978, both companies could use each other's properties.
 This arrangement allowed Marvel to incorporate Japanese robot designs from Toei anime programs Wakusei Robo Danguard Ace and Chōdenji Robo Combattler V into their comic book adaptation of the Mattel Shogun Warriors toyline.

-Creative Development
+Creative development

 Stan Lee approached Doug Moench, who at the time was associated with Marvel's darker stories due to his work on Werewolf by Night and Deathlok.
 Partly influenced by his children's positive reaction to the sample toys he was given, Moench accepted it as a change of pace.
 With no information about the characters' Japanese background, Moench set about crafting a mythos that he hoped would appeal to young readers while still being intelligent, penning a bible for the series.
 Moench attempted to ground the series by focusing more on the human characters than the robots.
 Herb Trimpe was assigned as artist; with no character references included, he based his designs for the trio of Shogun Warriors on the toys, and designed the various enemies from scratch.
 The pair had worked together well on Godzilla, King of the Monsters, also based on a licence brokered by Mattel.
 Like that series, Shogun Warriors was set in the Marvel Universe; the comic would make occasional references to Godzilla character Red Ronin.
 Moench would also produce some artwork used by Mattel on toy advertisements.